ariannalangton/Data-Analytics-Portfolio/marketingCampaignPlan/README.md

 - Farm Employees: Initially showed a positive relationship but had a negative regression coefficient (-220), indicating that farm employees may not be a strong predictor for marketing success.

 - 5-Year Growth: Focus on zip codes with projected population growth over the next 5 years, as these areas are likely to experience higher demand.
+Keep an eye on any areas with negative growth.

 ## Action Plan